School of Planning, Design and Construction

 - Riguardi Travel Fellowship.

-Tags: autonomous futures, built environment, crime prevention, environmental design, faculty researcher, interior design, linda nubani, phd advisory faculty, riguardi travel fellowship, school of planning design and construction, virtual design, virtual reality
+Tags: active shooter prevention, autonomous futures, built environment, crime prevention, environmental design, faculty researcher, interior design, linda nubani, med, neighborhood, phd advisory faculty, placemaking, riguardi travel fellowship, school of planning design and construction, violence prevention, virtual design, virtual reality